 Understanding your audience is the first step to creating a sales funnel, because it determines who you write to and why.

 You can use this information for keyword research, lead management, and relationship management.

-Most keywords can be mapped to “informational”, “navigational”, or “transactional” searches.
-These can, in turn, be mapped to each stage of your sales funnel.
+Most keywords can be mapped to “informational,” “navigational,” or “transactional” searches.
+These, in turn, can be mapped to each stage of your sales funnel.

 - Google – Most traffic still comes from Google.
 It’s important to understand how and what people are searching for on the platform.
-Google Trends is a good solution if you don’t have an AdWords account.
+Google Trends is a helpful solution if you don’t have an AdWords account.
 If you do have an AdWords account, use Google Trends and Google Keyword Planner.